xkam/site/index.md

 description: the simplest way to start a new project.
 ---

 An in-browser [module loader](https://github.com/systemjs/systemjs) configured to get external dependencies directly from CDN.
-Babel/typescript included.
+Includes babel/typescript.
 For quick prototyping, code sharing, teaching/learning - a super simple dev environment without node/webpack/etc.

 ![Code preview](code.gif)

 ## All front-end libraries

-Includes Angular, React, Vue, Bootstrap, Handlebars, jQuery - all libs from cdnjs.com and all of NPM (via unpkg.com).
+Angular, React, Vue, Bootstrap, Handlebars, jQuery are included.
+Plus all packages from [cdnjs.com](https://cdnjs.com/) and all of NPM (via [unpkg.com](https://unpkg.com/)).
 Most front-end libraries should work out of the box - just use `import`/`require()`.
 If a popular library does not load, tell us and we'll try to solve it with some library-specific config.

 ## Write modern javascript (or typescript)

-Write ES6 or JSX or typescript and your code will be converted on the fly.
-The transpiler will run in a worker thread and process only the changed files.
-Except for the first time, you might not even notice the delay because all that happens in parallel with loading and initializing your UI framework.
+You can use latest language features or JSX and the code will be transpiled in-browser via babel/typescript (if required).
+To minimize the delay the transpiler will run in a worker thread and process only the changed files.
+Except for the first time, you might not even notice it as the transpilation happens in parallel with loading and initializing the UI framework.

 ## No server/build required